bessagroup/f3dasm/docs/source/rst_doc_files/classes/workflow/workflow.rst

 .. code-block:: python
    :caption: my_script.py

-    from f3dasm import Design
+    from f3dasm import ExperimentSample

-    def my_function(design: Design, benchmark_function) -> Design:
+    def my_function(experiment_sample: ExperimentSample, benchmark_function) -> ExperimentSample:
-        return benchmark_function.run(design)
+        return benchmark_function.run(experiment_sample)

 .. note::
-    As shown in the code snippet above, the :class:`~f3dasm.design.design.Design` object is the only connector between your scripts and the :mod:`f3dasm` interface.
+    As shown in the code snippet above, the :class:`~f3dasm.design.experimentsample.ExperimentSample` object is the only connector between your scripts and the :mod:`f3dasm` interface.
-    Therefore, you can use any package or third-party software call you want in your scripts, as long as you can pass the :class:`~f3dasm.design.design.Design` object to the function and return it back.
+    Therefore, you can use any package or third-party software call you want in your scripts, as long as you can pass the :class:`~f3dasm.design.experimentsample.ExperimentSample` object to the function and return it back.

 main.py
 ^^^^^^^